TechUK Central Government Council: vote for Harry!

-In September 2017, Harry formed dxw cyber, a security consultancy and testing company. dxw cyber helps people take a modern, agile approach to securing their services at a time when security couldn’t be more important.
+In September 2017, Harry formed dxw cyber (now Tradecraft), a security consultancy and testing company.
+Tradecraft helps people take a modern, agile approach to securing their services at a time when security couldn’t be more important.

 Harry is also a non-executive member of the board of the Open Rights Group, an NGO which campaigns in support of digital civil liberties, privacy and copyright reform.

 Over the last ten years in my role leading dxw, I have gained significant experience in the technical, strategic, political and stakeholder contexts that surround technology delivery in central government.
 I believe that this experience would be a useful addition to the Council’s work.
 My priorities for the work of the council would be:

 - To continue supporting efforts to reform procurement approaches, increasing fairness, openness and transparency in Government’s approach.
 I would like the CGC to bring bold and pragmatic challenge to ingrained assumptions about procurement processes

 - To start and contribute to a more prominent debate about the expectations that the public sector should have of its suppliers around cyber security, and how those expectations should be met.
 Too many information assurance processes are bureaucratic and expensive for SMEs to comply with, while adding little value.

 - To advocate and promote the wider and deeper adoption of user-centred styles of technology delivery in government.
 GDS are no longer providing clear leadership in this area, and it’s vital that the wider community of suppliers, event organisers, interested observers and civil servants step up to fill this gap.